JetBrains/kotlin-multiplatform-dev-docs/topics/journal/multiplatform-introduce-your-team.md

 A: In November 2023, we announced that Kotlin Multiplatform is now [Stable](https://blog.jetbrains.com/kotlin/2023/11/kotlin-multiplatform-stable/), which means it's now fully ready for you to use in production.

 ### Q: There are not enough multiplatform libraries to implement my app's business logic, and it's much easier to find native alternatives.
-Why should I choose Kotlin Multiplatform?
+Why should I choose Kotlin Multiplatform? {id="not-enough-libraries"}

 A: The Kotlin Multiplatform ecosystem is thriving and is being cultivated by many Kotlin developers around the world.
 Just take a look at how fast the number of KMP libraries has been growing over the years.